Thomas Szasz: Separation of psychiatry and state

-The therapeutic state
+Therapeutic state

 The "therapeutic state" is a phrase coined by Szasz in 1963.
 The collaboration between psychiatry and government leads to what Szasz calls the therapeutic state, a system in which disapproved actions, thoughts, and emotions are repressed ("cured") through pseudomedical interventions.
 Thus suicide, unconventional religious beliefs, racial bigotry, unhappiness, anxiety, shyness, sexual promiscuity, shoplifting, gambling, overeating, smoking, and illegal drug use are all considered symptoms or illnesses that need to be cured.
 When faced with demands for measures to curtail smoking in public, binge-drinking, gambling or obesity, ministers say that "we must guard against charges of nanny statism."
 The "nanny state" has turned into the "therapeutic state" where nanny has given way to counselor.
 Nanny just told people what to do; counselors also tell them what to think and what to feel.
-The "nanny state" was punitive, austere, and authoritarian, the therapeutic state is touchy-feely, supportive – and even more authoritarian.
+The "nanny state" was punitive, austere, and authoritarian; the therapeutic state is touchy-feely, supportive, and even more authoritarian.

 According to Szasz, "the therapeutic state swallows up everything human on the seemingly rational ground that nothing falls outside the province of health and medicine, just as the theological state had swallowed up everything human on the perfectly rational ground that nothing falls outside the province of God and religion."
 Faced with the problem of "madness", Western individualism proved to be ill-prepared to defend the rights of the individual: modern man has no more right to be a madman than medieval man had a right to be a heretic because if once people agree that they have identified the one true God, or Good, it brings about that they have to guard members and nonmembers of the group from the temptation to worship false gods or goods.
 A secularization of God and the medicalization of good resulted in the post-Enlightenment version of this view: once people agree that they have identified the one true reason, it brings about that they have to guard against the temptation to worship unreason – that is, madness.
 Civil libertarians warn that the marriage of the state with psychiatry could have catastrophic consequences for civilization.
 In the same vein as the separation of church and state, Szasz believes that a solid wall must exist between psychiatry and the state.

-Abolish involuntary commitment
+Abolition of involuntary commitment

 Szasz made efforts to abolish involuntary psychiatric hospitalization for over two decades, and in 1970 took a part in founding the American Association for the Abolition of Involuntary Mental Hospitalization (AAAIMH).
 Its founding was announced by Szasz in 1971 in the American Journal of Psychiatry and American Journal of Public Health.
 Until it was dissolved in 1980, the association provided legal help to psychiatric patients and published a journal, The Abolitionist.